 Click here for detailed instructions on how to set up your account.

-Do I need to use Investor Center in order to have my shares registered in DRS form?
+Do I need to use Investor Center to have my shares registered in DRS form?

-No. You can be registered on the company's register without having to be registered with Investor Center.
+No. You can have shares on the company's register without signing up for Investor Center.

 How do you allocate account numbers?